mvadari/xrpl-docs/Permissioned DEX XLS.md

 ## n+1.
 Open Questions

 * Does a permissioned offer need to be able to be part of multiple domains?
 If so, the `DomainID` field should be replaced with a `DomainIDs` field (to accommodate a list)
-* Should there be a flag on a domain to make it immutable?
-And/or undeleteable?
-* Does the domain owner need to have trustlines for the tokens/hold the credentials?
-* Does the domain owner need to be able to freeze/clawback tokens (from the PRD) or delete credentials?
-	* If so, how?
-There's no real "domain membership" - if you hold one of the domain credentials you're a "domain member" - so it doesn't seem fair that a domain owner can freeze/clawback your tokens.
-* Instead of having a single "Domain" object that stores all the rules, should the rules be each split out into their own object?
-	* Would remove the number of rules restriction, but then each rule would cost one reserve.
-	* Would make it easier to support black/whitelisting though (a la DepositAuth).
-	* Each account could probably only have one domain, then.
-	* Update: I don't think this works because you need a list to iterate through.
-* What other rule types might we want?
-(Not necessarily now, but also in the future)
-* Should there be a "domain membership" object?
-It would enable blacklisting etc.

 # Appendix